philc/book-notes/a guide to the good life - william irvine.md

     praise our contemporaries, even though we meet them routinely.
 Instead of thinking about future fame, Marcus says, we would do well to concern ourselves with our present situation; we should 'make the best of today.'"
-* Sometimes even your friend won't root for you to succeed, because if you do, it will make them uncomfortable.
+* Sometimes even your friend won't root for you to succeed, because if you do succeed, it will make them uncomfortable.

 ## Personal values - on luxurious living (chap 15)